 (THIS GUIDE:) alpha trust1 trust2 trust3, i g(trust)

-All in all, please consider the following: What you find here is the work of a single person who has many other duties to comply with.
+All in all, please bear in in mind: What you find here is the work of a single person who has many other duties to comply with.
 This guide is just a spin-off of the data analysis work I am doing and which is my main business – or rather should be, apart from dealing with the university administration, filling in forms, applying for this and that, commenting on the latest ideas of my department, my colleagues, my dean, other deans, the rector, the vice-rector, the vice-vice-rectors, and many others about how to render our university more up-to-date, designing new courses of study, preparing for meetings, going to meetings, thinking about the consequences of meetings, trying to figure out whether and when my university has already given me the money it has promised me, trying to figure out how much I will have to pay for my staff this year (last year, the administration started accounting in autumn, that is, after about three quarters of the money had already gone with me just guessing how much it might be), and so on.
 Therefore, there may be a lot that you will find wanting in this guide; this refers not only to content, but also to language (including typos) and design.
 Please accept my apologies.

 Perhaps I will collect links at a later stage.
 For the time being, just use this page from Stata Corp. which provides links to helpful resources for learning Stata.